Cycles vs Helicone: Enforcement vs Observability and Rate Limiting

 Helicone rate limits are configured per-request via HTTP headers (Helicone-RateLimit-Policy) with low-latency enforcement and immediate 429 feedback.
 However, there's no persistent budget object that lives independently of the requests.
 If you change the header value, the limit changes.
 If you forget the header, there's no limit.

 Cycles budgets are persistent objects created via the admin API.
 They exist independently of any request.
-Every reservation checks against the budget state — there's no way to "forget" to enforce.
+The protection still depends on the host sending each governed operation through the mandatory reservation boundary.

 4. No action-level control